Abhi0077-0/V3E_Project/README.md

       npm start
 The frontend should be running on http://localhost:3000.

 For runing this code on your local machine (Computer/Laptop) make sure to cahnge the url with the localhost server in app.py,app.js,and in ./src/componenets files.
 You can check the servers mention above for localhost.
+Also you need to change database for local hosting (SQLALCHEMY_DATABASE_URI) you need to use SQLLite the command for sqllite is "sqlite:///tasks.db".

 Note: It is compalsory to register before using the webapplication.